Students, staff go back to school 1 day after 14-year-old Josiah Woods was killed

-DES MOINES — Students and staff returned to McComb and Callanan Middle Schools with heavy hearts on Thursday.
+DES MOINES — Students and staff returned to McCombs and Callanan Middle Schools with heavy hearts on Thursday.

-Josiah Woods, 14, was known for being a fun-loving and talented young man with potential to do great things in his life, according to McComb Middle School principal Nancy Croy.
+Josiah Woods, 14, was known for being a fun-loving and talented young man with potential to do great things in his life, according to McCombs Middle School principal Nancy Croy.

 He was shot and killed just before 4:00 a.m. on New Year’s Day.